Safest Teeth Whiteners

 Most symptoms of ELP resolve on their own within 1 week or 2 to 15 days.
 Symptoms may also recur 1 to 2 months later.

 Glossitis causes the tongue to become red, painful, and swollen.
-It is also sometimes called strawberry tongue.
+It is also sometimes called a strawberry tongue.

 It may occur due to: